Can you dive if you can’t swim?

 Discover Scuba Diving

 If you are a non swimmer, you can (in some places) book a one day diving experience called Discover Scuba Diving.
 This is an easy introduction to scuba in shallow water with an instructor always by your side.
 Some dive shops allow you to join this experience if you cannot swim, so long as you have no health issues – see Am I Fit For Diving.
 We do the Discover Scuba Diving as a full day trip by boat to Racha Yai island south of Phuket.
-Although some dive shops are happy for non swimmers to take boat trips and go diving, we have decided that for your safety and for the safety of others, Sunrise Divers will not be booking any non swimmers on any diving or snorkeling trips.
+Although some dive shops are happy for non swimmers to take boat trips and go diving, we have decided that for your safety and for the safety of others, Sunrise Divers will not be booking any scuba diving in Phuket for non swimmers.

 It’s important to remember that swimming underwater when you are wearing scuba gear is very different to normal swimming.
 Underwater you let your legs do the work, using the fins.
 You really don’t use your arms at all when scuba diving.
 The scuba gear means you can breathe, move and stay neutrally buoyant in the water and enjoy looking at all the fish!